K-ost/Responsive-Tabs/README.md

 ```html
 <link rel="stylesheet" href="tabs.css">
 ```
-It needs to be added to the html document before closing body tag
+It needs to be added to the html document before </body> tag

 ```html
 <script src="tabs.js"></script>